criblio/appscope/docs/HTTP.md

   the library includes details from requests.
 What is the purpose of the metrics event?

-* The `rps` value appears to be invalid.
-I assume it's supposed to represent the rate at which request/responses are occuring, right?
-The code that procuces the value for HTTP/1 is below.
+* The `req_per_sec` value appears to be invalid.
+I assume it's supposed to represent the rate at which request are occuring over more than one cycle but that's not what's happening currently.
+The code that produces the value for HTTP/1 is below.

   ```C
         int rps = map->frequency;